FlowFuse/website/product/strategy.md

 ### FlowForge for enterprise

 The cornerstone of FlowForge is to make Node-RED more accessible to enterprises.
-Therefore, we are constantly implementing requirements that support the easy use of Node-RED in productive environments.
+Therefore, we are constantly implementing requirements that support the easy use of Node-RED in production environments.
 We will focus on:

 1. High availability & Scalability